recolic/microsoft-intune-archlinux/README.md

 - Microsoft Edge crashed immediately on startup (SIGSEGV)

-If your Microsoft Edge crashes immediately on startup because of SIGSEGV.
+If your Microsoft Edge crashes immediately on startup because of SIGSEGV, and GDB shows `Thread 107 "ThreadPoolForeg" received signal SIGSEGV, Segmentation fault.`

 Firstly, stop all msft-identity-broker services, uninstall `msft-identity-broker` and try again.
 If the problem is resolved, use the following solution: